vmware-tanzu/velero/site/content/docs/main/customize-installation.md

 If you've already run `velero install` without the `--use-node-agent` flag, you can run the same command again, including the `--use-node-agent` flag, to add the file system backup to your existing install.

+## CSI Snapshot Data Movement

+Velero node-agent is required by CSI snapshot data movement when Velero built-in data mover is used.
+By default, `velero install` does not install Velero's node-agent.
+To enable it, specify the `--use-node-agent` flag.

+For some use cases, Velero node-agent requires to run under privileged mode.
+For example, when backing up block volumes, it is required to allow the node-agent to access the block device.
+To enable it set velero install flags `--privileged-node-agent`.

+If you've already run `velero install` without the `--use-node-agent` or `--privileged-node-agent` flag, you can run the same command again, including the `--use-node-agent` or `--privileged-node-agent` flag, to add CSI snapshot data movement to your existing install.

 ## Default Pod Volume backup to file system backup

 By default, `velero install` does not enable the use of File System Backup (FSB) to take backups of all pod volumes.
 You must apply an [annotation](file-system-backup.md/#using-opt-in-pod-volume-backup) to every pod which contains volumes for Velero to use FSB for the backup.